hperaza/Kermit-180/README.md

 The filename completion (e.g. for DIR or ERA commands) is not working fully correctly yet: pressing ESC or TAB a second time appends part of the file extension again to the completed file name, etc.

 When using C-Kermit 9.0 on Linux, a file transfer from the PC to the Z280RC sometimes stalls and then aborts with a "Too many retries" error.
 Usually restarting the transfer fixes the problem, but it can get stubborn stopping at approximately the same spot over and over.
 The older C-Kermit 5A(190) does not show the problem.

+_Update:_ the problem was traced back to C-Kermit taking certain liberties with the Kermit protocol: specifically, not prefixing all control characters like it should.
+The `set control-character prefixed all` fixes the problem.
+Also, I'd recommend to use `set file patterns off` and `set transfer mode manual` as well, otherwise C-Kermit will try to switch automatically to ascii mode when transferring text files in binary mode without Kermit-180 being aware of the change.
+The result is a text file with duplicated carriage return characters being received at the RSX180/280 side if the file at the PC side already had CR/LF line endings.